BoxuanZhaoLab/RNA-seq_bulk/README.md

 ./april_trim.loop.sh
 ```
 > **Notes:**
-> Follow the prompted instruction to type in the *absolute* directory
+> Follow prompted instruction to type in the *absolute* directory

 ## B. Sequence alignment
 ### *Package used: STAR*